fluxehub/AdventOfCode2022/README.md

 # Advent Of Code 2022

-As my "do a random programming language every day" challenge failed last year after I ran out of free time to learn a new language each day, this year I've decided to allow any language of my choicew, with an aim to do as many languages as possible (otherwise defaulting back to a language I know well)
+As my "do a random programming language every day" challenge failed last year after I ran out of free time to learn a new language each day, this year I've decided to allow any language of my choice, with an aim to do as many languages as possible (otherwise defaulting back to a language I know well)

 So far:
 ## Day 1 - F#